Ravenswood School for Girls: Campus

 Ravenswood is located on its original site, a single campus in suburban Gordon.
 The school has progressively expanded since 1901, with the acquisition of new properties and the upgrading of facilities.

 The school grounds feature quadrangles and courtyards, a multi-purpose complex with heated swimming pool, gymnasium, a "Strength and Conditioning centre" and an Athletics Field.
 The Ravenswood Centenary Centre includes a Performing Arts theatre, music centre and exhibition areas.
 Junior School students are catered for within the Junior School centre with a Resource Centre, playground and play equipment area, adventure playground and Assembly Hall.

+The Senior Learning Centre opened to students in 2020 and officially opened in 2021, designed by BVN Architecture.

 Curriculum

 In Years 11 and 12, students may choose to take either the Higher School Certificate (HSC) course or the International Baccalaureate Diploma Course (IB).

 Co-curriculum

 Debating

 Ravenswood has a tradition of debating, and students are offered opportunities to participate at competitive or social levels.
 Ravenswood competes in three inter-school debating competitions: the Independent Schools Debating Association (ISDA), the Archdale Debating Competition and the Independent Primary School Heads of Australia (IPSHA).
 Girls may also participate in House debating.